Zero-We/BCL/README.md

 Until this step, one round of EM iteration has completed.
 Continue to iterate until the model converges.

 ## Evaluation
+First, you should drag pretrained weights of the feature encoder `t4_feature_extractor.pth` to the `result/CAMELYON` directory, and extract the patch features by running `extract_feature_clean.py` with that.
-You can test the performance of BCL on Camelyon16 dataset by following code after draging the pretrained weights of model `bcl_model.pth` to the `result/CAMELYON` directory:
+Then You can test the performance of BCL on Camelyon16 dataset by following code after draging the pretrained weights of model `bcl_model.pth` to the `result/CAMELYON` directory:
 ~~~
 python M2_update_MIL_classifier.py --is_test --load_model
 ~~~